openid/sharedsignals/openid-sharedsignals-framework-1_0.md

   the Receiver requested.
 A Receiver SHOULD request only the events that it understands and it can act on.
 This is configurable by the Receiver.
 A Transmitter MUST ignore any array values that it does not understand.
-This array MUST NOT be empty.
+This array SHOULD NOT be empty.

 events_delivered